Child/Adult Group Social Learning Therapy

 However, for those with high-functioning autism, ADD/ADHD, social anxiety, or other social or self-regulation challenges, social skills do not come innately, and they’re often difficult to achieve.
-This type of challenge is considered a social learning disability, or social cognition deficit, and children who face these difficulties need our help and support.
+This type of challenge is considered a social learning challenge, or social cognition deficit, and children who face these difficulties need our help and support.

-Children with social learning disabilities are often misunderstood and thought to be aloof, annoying, or “problem children.”
+Children with social learning challenges are often misunderstood and thought to be aloof, annoying, or “problem children.”
 We believe that with proper support and guidance, they can increase their ability to think and be social and, ultimately, lead more enriched lives.

 Since social learning is crucial to academic and emotional well-being, educators and therapists around the world are developing innovative treatments for those who are challenged in this area.
 These strategies help to break down and teach individuals what others learn spontaneously.

-Led by Michelle Garcia Winner, Social Thinking® is one of the core intervention strategies that we use.
 We teach the thoughts behind social skills and help students understand social rules, what is expected in social situations, and how to connect with others.
 We explore a wide range of topics and provide individualized lessons according to the age and ability of each child or group.

 Sessions typically include:

 - Connecting - 5 to 10 minutes of open-talk time to check in with each other and review previous concepts